mouseless/json-concepts/specs/04-custom-types/03-enum-validator.md

 }
 ```

-type of `httpStatus` is automatically set to `any`, because not all of the
+Type of `httpStatus` is automatically set to `any`, because not all of the
 items are of the same type.